sagemath/sage/src/doc/en/developer/git_advanced.rst

     [alice@localhost sage]$ rm -r new_worktree

-Why not merging the other Way round?
+Why not merging the other way round?
 ------------------------------------

 Being on some new SageMath (e.g. on branch ``develop``) which runs